EthanFlorendo/FPGA-Audio-Equalizer/README.md

 I2S receiver decodes known serial test data
 RX-to-TX AXI-stream bypass is functional
-Audio sample extractor and repacker are functional Gain control GPIO is present
+Audio sample extractor and repacker are functional Gain control, GPIO is present

 The full FFT/IFFT streaming path is still under debug.
 Current testing shows valid audio framing at the output, but sample payloads may become zero after the FFT chain.
 The next debugging step is to probe each FFT-chain stage individually.